Digital Marketing Skills You Need to Succeed in 2021

 How to Gain These Skills

-While the resources linked above will help kickstart your academic exploration, they won’t teach you all you need to know to break into the field of digital marketing.
+While the resources linked above will help kickstart your academic exploration, they won’t teach you all you need to know to break into the field of digital marketing and become digital marketers.
 If you want to quickly accumulate your foundational skills, you may want to consider enrolling in a formal educational course.

 However, not all formal options follow the same educational blueprint.
 Generally speaking, your learning journey will take one of three paths: college, boot camps, or self-directed study.